nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

     Controller is responsible for getting the desired configuration that we specified thorugh the GUI or the API and getting it to the actual NGINX instance to process traffic.

-3. review the new section of the Trading application
+Review the new section of the Trading application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    1. Return to the trading application browser tab and refresh the page